 Cladding Safety Victoria requires site managers to exercise constant vigilance with respect to any suspected cases of coronavirus (COVID-19) on any cladding rectification site.
 Cladding Safety Victoria must be informed of any suspected coronavirus (COVID-19) cases immediately.

 An employer must not require a worker to perform work if the worker is displaying symptoms.
 The employer must direct any person displaying symptoms to return home immediately or self-isolate at the premises if it is not safe for the worker to travel home.
 The employer must advise the worker to get tested and to self-isolate while awaiting the result.

 The employer must take all reasonably practicable steps to manage the risk of transmission, including by thoroughly cleaning the site and ensuring records are available for contact tracing if a suspected case becomes a confirmed case.

-What will happen is there is a confirmed coronavirus case on site?
+What will happen is there is a confirmed coronavirus (COVID-19) case on site?

 A worker who has tested positive must immediately notify their employer at any work site they have attended during the 48-hour period before displaying any symptoms or having a test (if asymptomatic).

 The employer must immediately undertake the following steps:

 |1.
 Notify Government||Mandatory notification to DHHS, WorkSafe and CSV|